 Now when you combine 360-degree view with zoom and add view angle control you get magic.
 Wiggle.co.uk has really gone the extra mile or a dozen.
 First you have the ability to zoom, rotate and change viewing angle in the product view.

-But if you feel for some reason that this is not enough then you can open up a zoom box and get even better view.
+But if you feel for some reason that this is not enough, then you can open up a zoom box and get an even better view.
 High resolution, quality images at any zoom level and viewing angle.

 Product Images in Context

 Some time ago my son was really excited about Nintendo 3DS gaming console.
 Soon I would be able to call myself an expert on the subject of Nintendo gaming consoles.
 The endless torrent of information about the games and features of the console didn't seem to end.

 Until it ended… quite abruptly.
 We went to the bricks and mortar store to take a look at it.
 The result?
 “What?
 The screens are so small!”
 And now there's a new object of desire Nintendo 3DS XL.

 Make sure that you use images in context.
 There's always a possibility of people not understanding the size of the product.
 In some cases, you don’t need much context.
 For example, most people know how big shoes are or other everyday objects.
 But in some cases, they may completely miss the mark.
 What do you think is the size of these speakers?
 (Speakers in context at the end of this post).